Meet BMW’s Latest Le Mans Art Car

 The world of cars and art rarely cross over, but one of the special exceptions is BMW’s series of Art Cars, in which the Munich manufacturer hands one of its cars to a contemporary artist for them to use as a canvas.
 Often, it’s one of BMW’s racing cars that gets the treatment, which we then get to see in action out on track.

-We’ll get to see the new Art Car in full on 21 May, before it takes the start at the 92nd 24 Hours of Le Mans on 15 June, where it’ll be competing with BMW works drivers Sheldon Van Der Linde, Robin Frijns and René Rast.
+The art car will hit the track during the 24 Hours of Le Mans race weekend between 12 and 16 June, driven by BMW works drivers Sheldon Van Der Linde, Robin Frijns and René Rast.
 Following the race, it’ll start its second life as an art exhibit, touring various museums and galleries.

 Mehretu joins names such as Roy Lichtenstein, Andy Warhol and David Hockney, who’ve all contributed to the Art Car project in the past.
-The last Art Car was an M6 with a livery by American artist John Baldessari, and raced at Daytona in 2017.
-The last time one ran at Le Mans, it was the Jeff Koons-painted M3 GT2.
-Mehretu’s take on the M Hybrid V8 should bring something very different to BMW’s usual M colours to the grid this year.
-Excited to see it?
+The last Art Car was an M6 GTE with a livery by American artist John Baldessari, and raced at Daytona in 2017.
+The last time one ran at Le Mans, it was the Jeff Koons-painted M3 GT2 in 2010.
+The project’s return adds a welcome splash of extra colour to one of the most stacked Le Mans grids in years.

 Comments